Bedrock-OSS/bedrock-wiki-legacy/concepts/json-ui.md

 Seems that all binding names that are put in `"binding_name"` are hardcoded variables.

 ### Collections
-It's yet unknown what exactly collections contain, but they have several objects inside.
+It's a hardcoded collection of specific items.
 Inventory items, hotbar items, armor items and etc. are stored in collections.

 ### Access to data
-Different screens can access different variables and #-properties.
-It's a trial and error experience, but what we know so far:
-- HUD can't access inventory collection (only hotbar), armor collection and perspective change #-properties.
-That means no F5 addons (F1 works differently).
+Some #names only work on specific screens.

 ## Element types